geoscixyz/gpg/content/seismic/refraction/seismic_refraction_other_topics.rst

  1. For the shot at x-position 140 feet , data from the shot at 100 feet can fill in arrival times between positions 0 and 40 feet.

- 2. For the shot at 100 feet, data from 140 can phantom in artificial arrivals that arrive before \\(x_{crit}\\).
+ 2. For the shot at 100 feet, data from 140 can phantom in artificial arrivals that arrive before :math:`x_{crit}`.
 The data can help define the intercept time because we now have more points to help estimate a straight line.
 Note that these phantomed values don't actually exist but they are valid data for helping us estimate the slope and intercept for the particular refractor.

 Static Data Corrections
 -----------------------